altruios/namshubettulpa/public/namshubettuple/redeye.md

 *He brushed himself off*
 "M::Keep going, it's behind you"
 *He looked behind him*
-~the thing was only a few gears away~
+~The thing was only a few gears away~
 *He rushed toward the side*
 *He Twisted himself onto the teeth*
 ~On a path back toward her~